Neroli1108/code-function-analysis-vscode-ext/README.md

 ## Introduction

 **Code Function Analysis** is a Visual Studio Code extension that provides intelligent, context-aware analysis of your selected code functions.
-Leveraging advanced AI through OpenAI's GPT-4 API, this tool offers comprehensive feedback on various aspects of your code, including:
+Leveraging advanced AI through OpenAI's GPT-4 API or free models from Hugging Face, this tool offers comprehensive feedback on various aspects of your code, including:

 - Performance optimization
 - Naming conventions